UNINETTSigma2/documentation/software/userinstallsw/conda.md

 ```

 35 thousand files!
 You can easily get up to 100 thousand or more files and that
-is too much for our home directories.
+is too much for your home directory.

 ## But I don't have an environment.yml file!